Whinarn/MeshDecimator/README.md

-# MeshDecimator
+# MeshDecimator (Archived)
-A mesh decimation library for .NET and [Unity](https://unity3d.com/).
+A mesh decimation library for .NET and [Unity](https://unity.com/).
 The project is written entirely in C# and released under the MIT license.

+__WARNING:__ This repository has been archived in favor of [UnityMeshSimplifier](https://github.com/Whinarn/UnityMeshSimplifier), which includes a more updated version of this algorithm for the [Unity game engine](https://unity.com/).
+This means that I'm dropping the .NET support outside of Unity due to not having the time to maintain two libraries that includes almost the same code.
+Anyone who wishes to continue on this project is free to do so under the current [license](https://github.com/Whinarn/MeshDecimator/blob/master/LICENSE.md).

 ## Compatibility
 This provided Unity Example project is currently compatible with Unity 2018.1.2f1